elinorwahl/cnn-dog-breed-classifier/README.md

 `dog_app.ipynb`: Jupyter notebook containing the body of the project

 `extract_bottleneck_features.py`: Python program used to obtain bottleneck features for each pre-trained network

-`bottleneck_features`: Folder used to store necessary bottleneck features for each pre-trained network

-`data`: Folder for storing dog and human image data

 `haarcascades`: Folder containing an XML file of a Haar feature-based cascade image detector